 If I’m asked to give evidence that I am disabled, what kind of evidence is required?

-Suitable evidence will usually be a letter from a medical professional such as your GP, consultant, or psychiatrist, or a full diagnostic assessment of your specific learning difficulty.
-If you need exam adjustments we always ask for evidence to make sure we’re being fair.
+A letter from a medical professional such as your GP, consultant, or psychiatrist, or a full diagnostic assessment of your specific learning difficulty is considered suitable evidence.
+If you need exam adjustments we always ask for evidence to ensure we assess the situation fairly.

 Will the fact that I am registered with the Disability and Dyslexia Service be stated on my degree certificate?

 No, nor will it mention any support you’ve had.